 For barbecue in the garden: Yellow Billy Restaurant, Pokolbin

-Before you order, check out the barbecue set up – you’ll feel like you’ve been transported to an Argentinian celebration.
+At Yellow Billy, before you order, check out the barbecue set up: you’ll feel like you’ve been transported to an Argentinian celebration.
 Plus, after you see lamb shoulders, pork and chicken slowly turning golden brown from the attention of a live flame, it might affect your order.
-On top of the barbecued meats, the menu brings together charred vegetables and Mediterranean/South American-leaning share plates that complement the hero proteins.
-You can feast outside in the same garden that supplies a fair chunk of the produce, or in humble dining room that looks onto the Hunter Valley bush surrounds.
+On top of the barbecued meats, Yellow Billy Restaurant's menu brings together charred vegetables and Mediterranean/South American-leaning share plates that complement the hero proteins.
+You can feast outside in the same garden that supplies a fair chunk of the produce, or in a humble dining room that looks onto Piggs Peake Winery and the bush surrounds.

 Lunch spots in Hunter Valley FAQs